 The whole mommy business is not that easy, and it may seem like a herculean task if you have recently entered into this phase.
-You may feel all tired, exhausted and fatigued and wonder what may be the reasons behind that.
+You may feel exhausted and wonder what may be the reasons behind that.
 Well, one of the reasons could be tending to the breastfeeding needs of your baby around the clock.
-Is this article mouthing your words?
-If so, then you may be able to relate more with the following article as we discuss what exactly causes fatigue during breastfeeding and how you can effectively handle it.
+If this is true, then you may be able to relate more to the following article as we discuss what exactly causes fatigue during breastfeeding and how you can effectively handle it.

 Can Breastfeeding Make You Tired?